COVID-19 pandemic in Uganda: January to December 2023

+Refugees

+Refugees and displaced people were considered especially vulnerable to COVID-19 because many lived in densely populated camps or settlements with limited access to basic services and reliable information, while also depending heavily on humanitarian organizations and government support.
+UNHCR warned that conditions in refugee settlements could facilitate transmission, because of limited access to water and reduced food rations.
+Ugandan authorities also found it difficult to ensure that refugees were complying with public-health guidelines to limit the spread of the coronavirus.
+Cross-border movement by refugees was also seen as a possible health-security risk.
+COVID-19 vaccination rates among refugees were very low in late 2021, with less than 1% having received a first dose compared with 8% of Ugandan nationals, before social mobilisation and mass vaccination campaigns increased uptake in refugee settlements.

 Prevention

 As a precautionary measure, on 18 March 2020, President Yoweri Museveni banned all incoming and outgoing travel to specified highly affected counties for a period of 32 days.
 Schools were closed and public gatherings banned.
 The president extended the lock down period for another 21 days on top of the 14 days.
 This lock down period continued from 15 April and run up to 5 May 2020.

 He made the announcement while addressing the nation on the status of coronavirus pandemic in Uganda.

 Cars banned in Kampala (15th April 2020).

 Business

 Up until 5 May 2020, most businesses had to remain closed.
 Food markets remained open, but many vendors were unable to return home and had to sleep in markets due to the suspension of public transport.
 A small number of businesses such as factories, garages, hardware shops, metalworks and restaurants for takeaway were allowed to reopen on 5 May, while others such as hair salons and business arcades remained closed until 27 July.

 Due to the high level of informality in Uganda's economy, it is not yet possible to assess the full magnitude of the economic impact of the lockdown, but the consequences for incomes and poverty are likely severe.
 Research results from July 2020 show that many informal entrepreneurs in Kampala had no income at all during the lockdown, and hence had to dip into their own savings, rely on government food support, or ask for help from family or friends to survive.